 According to the Content Marketing Institute, content marketing generates three times more leads than paid search—and we've seen this over and over with our clients.

 A content strategy is a plan that guides future content development.
-It is based on careful planning that starts with your mission statement, your business goals, and your buyer personas.
-A content strategy will rely heavily on the main topics that bring customers to your business.
+It is based on careful planning that starts with your mission statement, your organization's goals, and your buyer personas.
+A content strategy will rely heavily on the main topics that bring constituentss to your organization.

 Here’s what you need to develop a strong content marketing strategy:

-- Pillar pages.
-A pillar page is a comprehensive informational page that focuses on your customers' core challenges and goals.
+• Pillar pages.
+A pillar page is a comprehensive informational page that focuses on your personas' core challenges and goals.
 Pillar pages link to blogs that cover supporting topics and subtopics.

-- Blogs.
-Businesses that blog at least 20 times per month have 5 times more traffic than those that blogged less than 4 times per month.
+• Blogs.
+Organizations that blog at least 20 times per month have 5 times more traffic than those that blog less than 4 times per month.

-- Landing pages.
+• Landing pages.
 These are web pages that exist to capture your visitors’ information through a sign‑up or download form.
-Businesses with at least 30 landing pages net 7 times more leads than those with fewer than 5 landing pages.
+Organizations with at least 30 landing pages net 7 times more leads than those with fewer than 5 landing pages.

 4. Use Video